Abtindsn/Assignement/README.md

-# Dijkstra Semicircular Path Tools
+# Semicircular Path Tools

-This repository contains two complementary implementations of Dijkstra's algorithm on a semi-circular annulus grid:
+This repository contains two complementary shortest-path solvers plus a visualization for the semicircular annulus track used in the assignment:

-- `dijkstar.py` — a standalone Python script that computes the shortest path length numerically.
+- `dijkstar.py` — Dijkstra's algorithm implemented in Python for baseline comparisons.
+- `Astar.py` — A* search with an admissible Euclidean heuristic to reach the goal faster.
 - `visualization.tsx` — a React component that renders and animates the grid, allowing you to explore the path interactively in the browser.

 ## Requirements